Dhruvil152/Slot-Machine-Game/README.md

 - D: Appears 8 times, pays 2x the bet

 ## How to Play
-- Deposit Money: Enter the amount of money you want to deposit.
+- Deposit Money: Input how much money you are willing to deposit.
-- Choose Lines and Bet: Select the number of lines to bet on and enter the amount to bet on each line.
+- Choose Lines and Bet: Choose the lines and places you want to bet on and then type the corresponding bet size in each of the lines.
-- Spin: Press enter to spin the slot machine.
+- Spin: Hit Enter to spin.
-- Results: The game displays the slot machine outcome, your winnings, and updates your balance.
+- Results: The combination that the slot machine stopped at will be shown.
+An update of your final amount and a display of the results including a win will also follow.
-- Continue or Quit: Choose to spin again or quit the game.
+- Continue or Quit: You can either decide to spin the machine again or to stop the game.